nagyesta/lowkey-vault-example/README.md

 ./gradlew clean build -Pprocess
 ```

+> [!NOTE]
-Note: managed identity will NOT be active with this profile, so no need to start Assumed Identity as well.
+> Managed identity will NOT be active with this profile, so no need to start Assumed Identity as well.

 #### External